savagej/savagej.github.io/_posts/2023-09-08-genai-in-production.markdown

 hands are wrong.

 _Cult of Done Manifesto_
+I haven’t built any gen ai
+Trying to learn from those who have
+Need to keep in mind there are many biases in the views given, pessimistic ones from those fearful of change, optimistic ones from those selling picks and shovels in a gold rush, and overoptimistic ones from the futergazers that come out in every hype cycle
+I liked the conference I was at as it balanced those viewpoints well
 ## What will we learn
 - How can we build our initial versions of GenAI applications
   - V1 using public APIs